 Material: Leather | Colours: 5 | Thickness: Unstated | Length: 208cm | Price: $70.00 / £50.00 / €59.50

-Brooks Leather bar tape caters perfectly for those seeking a classic L'Eroica feel or a bar tape that matches their faithful Brooks saddle.
+Brooks Leather bar tape caters perfectly for those seeking a retro feel or a bar tape that matches their faithful Brooks saddle.

 The tape is perforated to provide some texture and ventilation and offers a firm bar feel.
 If you prefer more padding it would be worth pairing with some gel pads or a softer bar tape underneath.
 As with all leather products, this bar tape is very hard-wearing and should last a lot longer than synthetic counterparts, plus as it ages the bar tape will develop a patina giving your bike a pleasant weathered look.
-Two colour matched rubber bar ends plugs and adhesive cloth strips are included with the tape.
+Two colour matched rubber bar ends plugs and adhesive cloth strips are included with the tape to finish it off.

-Of course, this tape will not appeal to all, however, Brooks do offer microfibre and rubber tape alternatives that match their animal-free saddles.
+Of course, this tape will not appeal to all, however, Brooks does offer microfibre and rubber tape alternatives that match its animal-free saddles.

 How to choose the best bar tape